openworm/owmeta/README.md

 for answering questions about model morphology and simulation parameters.
 Lastly, a Blender representation is a full 3D shape definition that can be used for calculations in 3D space.
-Further representations regarding activity patterns or simulated activity can be considered as well.
+Further representations regarding activity patterns such as Neo or simulated activity can be considered as well.

-Using these different representations separately leads to ad hoc scripting for for each representation and presents a challenge for data integration and consolidation of information in 'master' authoritative representations.
-By creating a unified data access layer, different representations can become encapsulated into an abstract view that allows the user to work with objects related to the biological reality of the worm and forget about which representation is being used under the hood.
+Using these different representations separately leads to ad hoc scripting for for each representation.
+This presents a challenge for data integration and consolidation of information in 'master' authoritative representations.
+By creating a unified data access layer, different representations can become encapsulated into an abstract view.
+This allows the user to work with objects related to the biological reality of the worm.
+This has the advantage that the user can forget about which representation is being used under the hood.

 The worm itself has a unified sense of neurons, networks, muscles, ion channels, etc and so should our code.